-If you’re planning on a DIY project during those long winter nights, you could think about overhauling your kitchen.
+If you’re planning on a DIY project during those long winter nights, you could think about creating a bachelor pad kitchen.
 When you’re redesigning your home, bedrooms and living rooms often come first, but you can spend a lot of time in your kitchen, too.
-You need the staples – a big table to eat from and replacement kitchen doors – once you’ve decided on the style of these, you can add the rest of your décor.
+You need the staples – a big table to eat from and replacement kitchen doors – once you've decided on the style of these, you can add the rest of your décor.

 Now add your statement table.
 Something chunky and rugged, in a natural material will look great against the smooth kitchen cabinets in the background.
 A natural wood with a distinct grain, or slate topped surface would be perfect.
 It doesn't have to be big to be striking.
 Add some lighting over it – a pendant light that you can pull down to cast a pool of light when you’re eating in a modern design and a stripped back metal would be good.
 Tin or aluminium is a good contrast to the natural materials.
 Don’t forget some accent lights in the corners of the room too.
 Again, you want functional, modern design.
 Perch some angled lamps around.
 And don’t forget your work light – practical, bright lights on your kitchen surfaces so that you can see exactly what you’re doing when you create your gastronomic masterpieces.